How Neurofeedback Therapy Works and Helps

 Without self-regulation, many problems of the central nervous system can result.
 Lack of focus, anxiety, depression and physical symptoms, are just a few.
 Neurofeedback is successfully used to treat ADHD, Autism, Anxiety, Stress, Emotional Distress, Behavioral Issues, Mood issues, Pain, Lyme, PANS/PANDAS, Headaches, Concussion, TBI and a variety of other issues.
 Almost any brain, regardless of its level of function (or dysfunction), can be trained to function better.

 EEG Neurofeedback optimizes the brain functioning of anyone, which is why athletes and executives use it for peak performance optimization.
-Looking at it as a tool for brain optimization, like nutrition and exercise, we see that Neurofeedback is simply a wonderful way to improve sleep, level mood, improve focus, and improve processing speed.*
+Looking at it as a tool for brain optimization, like nutrition and exercise, we see that Neurofeedback is simply a wonderful way to improve sleep, level mood, improve focus, and improve processing speed in children and adults.

 Four decades of research demonstrates how effective neurofeedback is (Lubar & Shouse, 1976).
 Current research supports that Neurofeedback improves a variety of specific issues and symptoms; everything from symptoms related to Attention-Deficit Hyperactivity Disorder or ADHD and anxiety to seizures.
 In 1973, when Neurofeedback was in its infancy, research was conducted to look at the effectiveness of Neurofeedback versus medication in treating Vietnam veterans with PTSD and substance abuse.
 Within a matter of days, the Neurofeedback was clearly eliminating symptoms and the drug company made the hospital pull the study.

 Forty-five years later, medication is still being pushed by Western medicine as the only solution for mental health issues.
 Somehow people have been convinced that medication is more effective and safe, but that couldn’t be further from the truth.